pryv/source-licenser/README.md

 Add license information to source files.
 Checks target files, looks for existing license content and replaces it if needed.
 Supports header, footer, json and sibling license file content, with variable substitution and a couple of other useful features.

-1. Define search patterns for the target files in your configuration, e.g. `**/*.js`
-2. Define the action(s) to be taken for each pattern, such as adding/updating header comments in source files, a footer section in a doc, properties in a JSON file or a `LICENSE` file
-3. Put in your license text (default or custom per action)
-4. Use variable substitutions to keep it DRY

 ## Usage